Compact Muon Solenoid: Layer 2 – The Electromagnetic Calorimeter

 The Electromagnetic Calorimeter (ECAL) is designed to measure with high accuracy the energies of electrons and photons.

 The ECAL is constructed from crystals of lead tungstate, PbWO4.
 This is an extremely dense but optically clear material, ideal for stopping high energy particles.
 Lead tungstate crystal is made primarily of metal and is heavier than stainless steel, but with a touch of oxygen in this crystalline form it is highly transparent and scintillates when electrons and photons pass through it.
 This means it produces light in proportion to the particle's energy.
 These high-density crystals produce light in fast, short, well-defined photon bursts that allow for a precise, fast and fairly compact detector.
 It has a radiation length of χ0 = 0.89 cm, and has a rapid light yield, with 80% of light yield within one crossing time (25 ns).
 This is balanced however by a relatively low light yield of 30 photons per MeV of incident energy.
 The crystals used have a front size of 22 mm × 22 mm and a depth of 230 mm.
 They are set in a matrix of carbon fibre to keep them optically isolated, and backed by silicon avalanche photodiodes for readout.

 The ECAL, made up of a barrel section and two "endcaps", forms a layer between the tracker and the HCAL.
 The cylindrical "barrel" consists of 61,200 crystals formed into 36 "supermodules", each weighing around three tonnes and containing 1,700 crystals.
 The flat ECAL endcaps seal off the barrel at either end and are made up of almost 15,000 further crystals.

-For extra spatial precision, the ECAL also contains preshower detectors that sit in front of the endcaps.
+For extra spatial precision, the ECAL also contains pre-shower detectors that sit in front of the endcaps.
 These allow CMS to distinguish between single high-energy photons (often signs of exciting physics) and the less interesting close pairs of low-energy photons.

-At the endcaps the ECAL inner surface is covered by the preshower subdetector, consisting of two layers of lead interleaved with two layers of silicon strip detectors.
+At the endcaps the ECAL inner surface is covered by the pre-shower subdetector, consisting of two layers of lead interleaved with two layers of silicon strip detectors.
 Its purpose is to aid in pion-photon discrimination.